New York: London: Tokyo:

 Aligning Lean Management with Business Goals

-• Review and update business objectives
+• Review and update your business objectives

 • Integrate lean principles into performance metrics